Skip to main content

 Sustainable forest management: the key to preserving the future of forests

-According to the FAO, forests cover approximately 31 % of the world's land area, of which only half is relatively intact.
-Forest degradation, largely due to deforestation, is proceeding at an alarming rate, with a significant impact on biodiversity loss.
-The world is currently a long way from meeting the target of the UN Strategic Plan for Forests, which calls for a 3 % increase in forest area by 2030.
-One way to correct this trajectory is through sustainable forest management.
+The world is currently a long way from meeting the target of the UN Strategic Plan for ForestsExternal link, opens in new window. , which calls for a 3 % increase in forest area by 2030.
+One way to partially correct this trajectory is through sustainable forest management (SFM).

 Sustainable forests

 Sustainable forests are those whose management allows the provision of resources while preserving their other uses and services.
 Sustainability ensures their regeneration and is key to maintaining the economic activity linked to their exploitation.
 Thanks to this form of management, the multitude of benefits that forests provide to the planet will be assured in the future.
-Below, we review some of them:
+Below, we highlight some of them:

 Areas of sustainable forest management